MEET THE REAL FATHER OF MODERN EDUCATION

 Public education is the modern world’s single most subversive and tyrannical institution, not due to recent corruption, or slow deterioration, but according to its original design.
 If this statement still seems unnecessarily extreme, then perhaps you have not yet taken the first step toward understanding the history, sources, and seminal voices in the evolution of the totalitarian spirit’s education model.
 Let us take that step together right now.

 In 1834, J. Orville Taylor published his influential manifesto for the development of U.S. government-controlled schooling, The District School.[ii]
 The book’s preface was written by New York jurist John Duer, the son of Columbia University president William Duer.
 Duer lavishes praise on Taylor’s detailed recommendations for what would evolve into American compulsory schooling, exhorting the reader to accept the premise that America must strive to live up to the educational standards attained in the compulsory schools instituted under the Prussian monarchy—a government, Duer asserts, “despotic in its form, but in its present administration most enlightened and paternal.”[iii]
-If it strikes you as odd that an early eighteenth century American jurist should be lauding the virtues of paternalistic despotism, it should.
+If it strikes you as odd that an early nineteenth century American jurist should be lauding the virtues of paternalistic despotism, it should.
 Further, and consistent with this sensibility, Duer contends that to achieve the standards of the Prussian schools, American education must be reined in with “regulations far more extensive than have yet been introduced,—a control far more enlightened and constant than has yet been exercised,—and fiscal aid far more ample than has yet been afforded.”[iv]

 This “enlightened control” must focus particularly on the teachers, who, Duer asserts, must be “properly trained, and properly examined, and watched, and controlled, and, above all, properly rewarded.”[v]
 (Duer’s own emphasis.)
 That is, teachers must be trained, tested, carefully controlled, and mollified with material rewards by the government.
 To say the same thing another way, all parameters of purpose, teaching method, and curriculum must be strictly determined and monitored by the state, and the teachers must be compensated for the sacrifice of their judgment and initiative, i.e., of their minds.
 (Reread the first sentence of this paragraph if you still cannot understand why today’s teachers, the most “educated” and “professionally trained” in the history of mankind, also seem to be, on the whole, the most incompetent, lazy, intellectually incurious, and pettily selfish in the history of mankind.
 That is what socialism does.)
 Needless to say, the unstated premise here is that government education experts will necessarily know best how to establish and meet the proper, universalizable goals of childhood education, and must therefore be granted full coercive authority to develop the “extensive regulations” required to meet those goals.